bryan-cda/golang_core/README.md

 # Golang
-Golang project to pratice a language and build API using this
+Golang project to practice the language and build API using it.